nashville-software-school/client-side-mastery/book-2-leonids-toys/chapters/LT_ARRAYS.md

 In this chapter, you will build an array filled with objects.
 Each item in the array will be one of your toys.

+## Learning Objectives

+* You should be able to define an array that contains multiple objects.
+* You should be able to explain that objects defined directly in an array do not need to be assigned to variables.
+* You should be able to demonstrate that you can create an array of objects using the correct syntax.

 ## Objects in Arrays

 In the previous chapters, you created multiple objects and assigned each one to its own variable to be used later.